fallahn/osgc/plugin_template/readme.md

 OSGC Plugin Project Template
 ----------------------------

-This folder contains the template files required to create an OSGC plugin.
+This folder contains the template files required to create an OSGC plugin. `osgc_plugin_template.zip` contains a Visual Studio project which can be imported to visual studio to add OSGC plugin templates to the 'create new' menu when adding a project to a solution.
 The source is licensed under the zlib license, however any further source files added to your own derived project may be licensed however you see fit - although open source is strongly encouraged!!

 /*********************************************************************
 (c) Matt Marchant 2019